software-tools-books/js4ds/_en/dynamic.md

 (This tutorial uses a templating tool called [Jekyll][jekyll].
 It's clumsy and limited, but it's the default on [GitHub][github].)

-FIXME-18: diagram of server-side and client-side page generation
+FIXME: diagram of server-side and client-side page generation

 As browsers and JavaScript became more powerful, the balance shifted toward [client-side page generation](../gloss/#g:client-side-page-generation).